-A few weeks ago, Agnes, who writes the beautiful blog Cashew Kitchen asked me on Instagram what 10 things made me happy.
+A few weeks ago, Agnes, who writes the beautiful blog Cashew Kitchen asked me on Instagram what 10 things made me happy (besides this delicious vegan butternut squash and chestnut pie recipe).
 Little did Agnes know though that the day she posed this question, I was anything but happy.

 My son had just started school, so I was feeling quite fragile.
 We had builders and gardeners turn our house upside down and it resembled more of a chaotic pigsty than a stylish family home.
 And I had literally tried to juggle way too many things with just two hands, resulting in me dropping and breaking my laptop :(.

 Not the best time to thinking about happiness, or was it?

 Though in that very moment, I certainly didn't feel particularly upbeat, the reality was that my worries were solvable, minute even and only temporary.
 Moreover, I had and still have soooo much to be happy about and I'm grateful for the opportunity Agnes gave me to reflect on all the good things in my life.

 So here are the 10 things I am most happy about: